Calibrated Mechanism Design: Applications

 \subsection{Optimal Calibrated Auction}

-In this section, we consider a multiple agent application and study the design of the optimal calibrated auction. \autoref{theorem:cmd-two-stage-multi} implies the optimal calibrated auction can be obtained through the optimal generalized two-stage mechanism.
-Computing the optimal generalized two-stage mechanism is complicated because (i) no tractable characterization of joint distributions over posterior beliefs is available, and (ii) the allocation rule may condition on the state and not only the agents' beliefs.
-For that reason, our analysis below relies on \autoref{observation:myerson}: We show the optimal Myersonian auction can be implemented by fully revealing the state, and hence, remains incentive compatible and individually rational when the agent's have access to the calibrated information structure.
+In this section, we consider a multiple agent application and study the design of the optimal calibrated auction. \autoref{theorem:cmd-two-stage-multi} implies the optimal calibrated auction induces a generalized two-stage mechanism, and hence the optimal generalized two-stage mechanism provides an upper bound on the designer's optimal payoff under calibration.
+However, computing the optimal generalized two-stage mechanism is complicated because (i) no tractable characterization of joint distributions over posterior beliefs is available, and (ii) the allocation rule may condition on the state and not only the agents' beliefs.
+For that reason, our analysis below relies on \autoref{observation:myerson}: We show the optimal Myersonian auction can be implemented by fully revealing the state, and hence, remains incentive compatible and individually rational when the agents have access to the calibrated information structure.
 Below, we first specialize our multi-agent model and notation to the auction application and then link our assumptions to online advertising.

 Suppose there is a single good for sale and the state is multidimensional, $\state=(\state_i,\state_{0i})_{i\in\setplayers}\in\reals_+^{2N}$, and distributed according to prior distribution \prior.
 Suppose that for all $i\in\setplayers$, $\Typesi=[0,1]$, with $\typei\sim\typecdfi$ with full-support density $\typedi$.
 That is, we are assuming agents' types are independent of the state, and hence, independent across each other.
 Denote by $q_i\in[0,1]$ the probability agent $i$ is allocated the good, and note that feasibility implies that $0\leq\sum_{i=1}^Nq_i\leq 1$.